About Me

 I am a PhD candidate in the Physics Department at The George Washington University.

-I study complex systems using informed AI/ML techniques,
+I study complex systems using informed AI/ML techniques with a particular emphasis on large-scale graphs and effective dynamics.

-A major theme of my research is the interplay between complex systems physics and AI techniques: developing novel architectures for solving inverse problems
+A major theme of my research is the interplay between physics and AI/ML: developing novel architectures for solving inverse problems

-In my spare time I enjoy cycling, making espresso, and watching train videos.
+In my spare time I enjoy cycling, making espresso, watching train videos, and staring into the sun while wearing NPR hats (see photo evidence above).

 Publications